HYPERTHYROIDISM INTERVIEW WITH DR. WILSON AND SVETLA BANKOVA OF WWW.GRAVESDISEASECURE.COM

 A. To correct copper imbalance usually requires a combination of dietary change, lifestyle correction, and nutritional supplements.
 Also one can avoid eating a high copper diet.
 This means limiting foods such as chocolate, mushrooms, nuts, seeds, and some grains such as wheat.
 One must avoid vegetarian diets, which tend to make copper imbalance much worse.

 Qu.
-13. What foods the people with Hyperthyroidism are most likely to be attracted to?
+14. What foods are those with hyperthyroidism most likely to be attracted to?
 What will be a corrective diet for them?

-A. I am not aware of particular food cravings for all people with hyperthyroidism that I am aware of.
+A. I am not aware of particular food cravings for all people with hyperthyroidism.
 It depends upon oneÕs body chemistry in most cases.

 A. I used the methods described above and in the Copper Toxicity Syndrome article.
-The meditation exercise taught by Mr. Roy Masters was very influential for me as well, and I continue to do it to this day, some 30 years later.
+The Meditation For Healing exercise taught by Mr. Roy Masters was very influential for me as well, and I continue to do it to this day, some 32 years later.

-A. There are many natural therapies that can be helpful.
-I highly recommend near infrared sauna therapy for all hyperthyroid clients.
+In particular, I highly recommend near infrared sauna therapy for all hyperthyroid clients.
 This is very relaxing for them and very healing, it appears.
 I also recommend foot reflexology every day, and regular chiropractic adjustments at least once a month or more to keep stress off the spine.
-I also like deep bodywork such as Rolfing or structural integration.
 Healing is more a journey than just a Òtreatment systemÓ.
 So one needs to have faith, and follow the healing path as best one can.
 I once wrote an article about this, entitled The Healing Path.

-A. This really depends on the hair mineral analysis as to what a personÕs oxidation rate is like, and what the toxic metal situation is, and so forth.
-There is no specific nutrient that will reduce the hormones.
+A. This really depends on what is revealed on the personÕs hair mineral analysis.
+It will depend upon a personÕs oxidation rate, the major mineral levels and ratio, and perhaps upon the toxic metal situation.
+There is no specific nutrient or food that will reduce the thyroid hormones in everyone.

-A. There are many, such as skin eruptions, headaches, upset stomach, diarrhea, anxiety, fears and more.
+A. Some people do not notice many symptoms.
+In others, one may experience skin eruptions, headaches, upset stomach, diarrhea, or at times some anxiety or fear.
 This is covered in more detail in another article entitled Copper Elimination.

 Other attitudes that are always helpful for healing are an attitude of gratitude for all that one has, regardless of how one feels.
 Also, forgiveness is most important for high-copper types as these people are often angry and full of rage inside, although they may seem very calm on the outside.

-Another attitude to get rid of is ALL victim thinking.
+Another change is to give up all victim thinking.
 Believing that you OR ANYONE ELSE is a victim of anything will keep your adrenals in a fear state and will not help them recover at all.
 This is a tough sell to many people, but it is the truth.
 We are all responsible for our own lives.
 This even applies to children.
-This is a philosophical or metaphysical or religious concept.
+This is a philosophical, metaphysical or religious concept.
 I am aware that this is a stumbling block for millions around the world, but strive to take control of your life and stop giving power to the government, or to friends, the family and many, many others.

 Qu.
-19. Dr. Wilson, I see that you also have very Ôspiritual approachÓ to the diseases and you donÕt consider the patients as Òlab valuesÓ only.
-Do you have any special advices, recommendations or suggestions for my clients, suffering from hyperthyroidism regarding their life style in general?
+20. Dr. Wilson, I see that you also have very Ôspiritual approachÓ to the diseases and you donÕt consider the patients as Òlab valuesÓ only.
+Do you have any special advices, recommendations or suggestions for my clients, suffering from hyperthyroidism regarding their lifestyle in general?

 A. Lots of rest and relaxation is probably the single most important lifestyle factor.
 Some people emphasize exercise, but I think this is a huge mistake.
 Most people with hyperthyroidism are very toxic and tired.
 So exercise is not going to make them better, though it has symptomatic benefits.

+Strive to be happy and joyful, no matter what is going on.
 Other lifestyle factors that matter a lot can be going to bed at an early hour, by 8 to 9 PM most evenings at the latest.
 Another is to reduce stress in all ways possible, so life is smooth and easy with as few upsets as possible.
 This can be done more than one may imagine.
 The key is to take on less, reduce your needs and wants and rest more.
-Meditation of the type recommended above by Roy Masters (http://www.fhu.com/) is also wonderful for keeping track of what is causing stress at all times.
+Meditation of the type recommended above is also wonderful for keeping track of what is causing stress at all times.
+I only recommend one type described in the article entitled Meditation For Healing on this website.

 Thank you very much!